jadenseangmany/TEAM9-CSE210-WI25/README.md

 HangApp was built as a [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 This app is a calendar app which allows users to post and attend events nearby.
 We have a unique club feature that allows users to find and create club events easily, then schedule it in our built in calendar.
-You can download the app here: [link](https://drive.google.com/file/d/1AmIx8iUHZPzc9nvo_Tbgmd_pJU7KkHmt/view?usp=sharing)
+You can download the app (as an apk) here: [link](https://drive.google.com/file/d/1AmIx8iUHZPzc9nvo_Tbgmd_pJU7KkHmt/view?usp=sharing) You may need an android emulator (such as bluestacks) to run the app.

 # Getting Started